Thunder Cross II

-Thunder Cross II is a horizontally scrolling shoot 'em up arcade game released by Konami in 1991 and it is the direct sequel of Thunder Cross.
-It wouldn't see a release outside of Japan or on home consoles until eventually seeing a release as part of the Arcade Archives series on the Nintendo Switch and PlayStation 4 worldwide on April 28, 2021.
+Thunder Cross II is a horizontally scrolling shooter arcade video game released by Konami in 1991.
+It is a direct sequel to Thunder Cross.
+The game never saw a release outside of Japan or on home consoles until eventually seeing a release as part of the Arcade Archives series on the Nintendo Switch and PlayStation 4 worldwide in April 2021.